-- 17. Petitioner failed to make a prima facie case for a reduction in the assessed values.
+- 17. Petitioner failed to make a prima facie case for a reduction in the assessed value for either year at issue.
 The Board reached this decision for the following reasons: - a.
-Indiana assesses real property based on its true tax value, which the Department of Local Government Finance ("DLGF") has defined as the property's market value-in-use.
+Indiana assesses real property based on its true tax value, which the Department

+- of Local Government Finance ("DLGF") has defined as the property's market value-in-use.
 Ind.
 Code § 6-1.1-31-6(c); 2011 REAL PROPERTY ASSESSMENT MANUAL at 2 (incorporated by reference at 50 IAC 2.4-1-2).
 To show a property's market value-in-use, a party may offer evidence that is consistent with the DLGF's definition of true tax value.
 A market value-in-use appraisal prepared according to the Uniform Standards of Professional Appraisal Practice ("USPAP") will often be probative.
 Kooshtard Property VI v.
 White River Township Assessor, 836 N.E.2d 501, 506 (Ind.
 Tax Ct.
 2005).
 Parties may also offer evidence of actual construction costs, sales information for the property under appeal, sale or assessment information for comparable properties, and any other information compiled according to generally accepted appraisal principles.
 See Id.; see also, I.C. § 6-1.1-15-18 (allowing parties to offer evidence of comparable properties' assessments to determine an appealed property's market value-in-use). - b.
 Regardless of the method used to prove a property's true tax value, a party must explain how its evidence relates to the subject property's market value-in-use as of the relevant valuation date.
 O'Donnell v.
 Dep't of Local Gov't Fin., 854 N.E.2d 90, 95 (Ind.
 Tax Ct.
 2006); see also Long v.
 Wayne Twp.
 Assessor, 821 N.E.2d 466, 471 (Ind.
 Tax Ct.
 2005).
 The valuation date for the 2013 assessment date was March 1, 2013.
-For a 2016 assessment, the valuation date was January 1, 2016.
+The valuation date for the 2016 assessment date was January 1, 2016.
 Ind.
 Code § 6-1.1-2-1.5. - c.
-Petitioner purchased the property for \$100.
-Petitioner did not request the property be assessed for the purchase price.
-Instead, he contends the property should be assessed at \$2,000.
-Petitioner, however, presented no evidence to support that value.
-Statements that are unsupported by probative evidence are conclusory and of

-- no value to the Board in making its determination.
+Petitioner purchased the property for \$90 but did not request the property be assessed for the purchase price.
+Rather, he contends the property should be assessed at \$2,000.
+However, he presented no evidence to support that value.
+Statements that are unsupported by probative evidence are conclusory and of no value to the Board in making its determination.
 Whitley Products, Inc. v.
 State Bd. of Tax Comm'rs, 704 N.E.2d 1113, 1118 (Ind.
 Tax Ct.
 1998). - d.
 Petitioner contends the property suffers from external obsolescence.
-External obsolescence is caused by an influence outside of a property's boundaries that has a negative influence on its value.
+External obsolescence is caused by an influence outside of a property's boundaries that has a negative influence on the property's value.
 Clark v.
 Dep't of Local Gov't Fin., 77 N.E.2d 1277 (Ind.
 Tax Ct.
 2002).
-To receive an adjustment for external obsolescence, a property owner must identify the causes of obsolescence present and quantify the amount of obsolescence it believes should be applied to his property.
+To receive an adjustment for external obsolescence, a property owner must identify the causes of the obsolescence present and quantify the amount he believes should be applied to his property.
 Clark v.
 State Bd. of Tax Comm'rs, 694 N.E.2d 1230, 1241 (Ind.
 Tax Ct.
 1998).
-Petitioner identified some issues that might be the cause of external obsolescence but failed to quantify the amount of obsolescence. - e.
-Petitioner contends there are numerous errors on the PRC, specifically regarding the characteristics of the property.
-Petitioner did not show how any changes to those characteristics would affect the market value-in-use of the property.
-Simply contesting the methodology is insufficient to make a prima facie case for an error in the assessment.
-Eckerling v.
-Wayne Co.
-Ass'r, 841 N.E.2d at 674, 677 (Ind.
-Tax Ct.
-2006).
-To successfully make a case, Petitioner needed to show the assessment does not accurately reflect the subject property's market value-in-use.
-Id.
-See also P/A Builders 7 Developers, LLC v.
-Jennings Co.
-Ass'r, 842 N.E.2d 899,900 (Ind.
-Tax Ct.
-2006) (explaining that the focus is not on the methodology used by the assessor but instead on determining what the correct value actually is). - f.
-Petitioner failed to make a prima facie case for reducing the years at issue. - g.
+Petitioner identified some issues that might be the cause of external obsolescence but failed to quantify any amount. - e.
+Petitioner had the burden of proof for both 2013 and 2016 and failed to make a prima facie case for reducing the assessed value for either year. - f.
 Where a Petitioner has not supported its claim with probative evidence, the Respondent's duty to support the assessment with substantial evidence is not triggered.
 Lacy Diversified Indus. v.
 Dep't of Local Gov't Fin., 799 N.E.2d 1215, 1221-1222 (Ind.
 Tax Ct.
 2003).